SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 • Future ideas/enhancements/to do list

-The other files shall explain how to install your plugin.
+Another file shall explain how to install your plugin.
 This file is typically called INSTALL.
 If you do not require any special installation actions, you can probably copy one from another plugin or use this as a template:

 Installing the Demo plugin